romanosauce/interpreter/README.md

-Interpreter of model programming languange is a "final" task of 4th semester CMC MSU by practicum
+Interpreter of model programming languange is a final task of 4th semester practicum in CMC MSU